 Who is this service for?

-As indicated above, it's primarily for people who have document, image or data files trapped on floppies that they want to check and/or recover either for preservation or use.
+As indicated above, it's primarily for people who have document, image or data files trapped on floppies that they want to recover either for checking, preservation or use.
 That is the primary market.
 However, the service might also be useful for people who wish to convert their old floppies into disk images they can use on emulators (assuming it's non-protected software).

 I'm based in New Zealand but will accept business from anywhere.
 Some of my clients have been from the U.S.A and U.K.